Altuve hits go-ahead homer in 9th, Astros take 3-2 lead over Rangers in ALCS after benches clear

 Ryan Pressly pitched two scoreless innings for the win after replacing Abreu following his ejection.
 Pressly gave up consecutive singles to start the bottom of the ninth before retiring the top three batters in Texas’ lineup.
 Marcus Semien lined out to shortstop, Seager flied out to deep center and Carter struck out to end it.

-Houston is in its seventh straight ALCS and is trying to get to its fifth World Series in that span.
+Houston is in its seventh straight ALCS and is trying to get to its fifth World Series during that span.

 The AL West champion Astros are 40-45 this year at Minute Maid Park, including 1-3 in the postseason.
 But they are 5-0 on the road and have won 19 of their past 22 games away from home overall.

-Houston went 9-1 at Globe Life Field this season, winning its last eight in a row while outscoring Texas 79-36 during that span.
+Houston went 9-1 at Globe Life Field this season, winning its last eight while outscoring Texas 79-36.

 García, the Cuban slugger known as El Bombi, took a couple of slow steps out of the batter’s box after connecting off Verlander and was about halfway down the baseline when the ball landed in the first row of seats a few feet beyond the left-center wall.
 It was his fourth homer this postseason.